 Step 1: Analyzing the data and Bias

-to compute metrics assessing bias in the dataset. privileged_groups
+• Using BinaryLabelDatasetMetric to compute metrics assessing bias in the dataset.

-are specified using dictionaries indicating privileged (Male) and unprivileged (Female) groups based on thesex
+• privileged_groups and unprivileged_groups are specified using dictionaries indicating privileged (Male) and unprivileged (Female) groups based on the sex attribute.

 import pandas as pdimport numpy as npfrom sklearn.model_selection import train_test_splitfrom sklearn.preprocessing import StandardScaler, OneHotEncoderfrom sklearn.compose import ColumnTransformerfrom sklearn.linear_model import LogisticRegressionfrom aif360.datasets import BinaryLabelDatasetfrom aif360.metrics import BinaryLabelDatasetMetricfrom aif360.algorithms.preprocessing import Reweighingfrom aif360.algorithms.inprocessing import AdversarialDebiasingfrom aif360.algorithms.postprocessing import EqOddsPostprocessingimport tensorflow.compat.v1 as tftf.disable_v2_behavior()# Load the dataseturl = "https://archive.ics.uci.edu/ml/machine-learning-databases/adult/adult.data"column_names = [ "age", "workclass", "fnlwgt", "education", "education-num", "marital-status", "occupation", "relationship", "race", "sex", "capital-gain", "capital-loss", "hours-per-week", "native-country", "income"]df = pd.read_csv(url, header=None, names=column_names, na_values=" ?", sep=',\s', engine='python')# Drop rows with missing valuesdf = df.dropna()# Target variable and protected attributedf['income'] = df['income'].apply(lambda x: 1 if x == '>50K' else 0)protected_attribute = 'sex'df[protected_attribute] = df[protected_attribute].apply(lambda x: 1 if x == 'Male' else 0)# Separate features and targetX = df.drop(columns=['income'])y = df['income']# Train-test splitX_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.3, random_state=42, stratify=y)# Preprocessing pipelinecategorical_features = X.select_dtypes(include=['object']).columns.tolist()numeric_features = X.select_dtypes(exclude=['object']).columns.tolist()preprocessor = ColumnTransformer( transformers=[ ('num', StandardScaler(), numeric_features), ('cat', OneHotEncoder(), categorical_features) ])# Fit and transform the training dataX_train_processed = preprocessor.fit_transform(X_train)X_test_processed = preprocessor.transform(X_test)# Convert to DataFrame for AIF360 compatibilitytrain_df = pd.DataFrame(X_train_processed.toarray(), columns=[f'feat_{i}' for i in range(X_train_processed.shape[1])])train_df['income'] = y_train.valuestrain_df[protected_attribute] = X_train[protected_attribute].valuestest_df = pd.DataFrame(X_test_processed.toarray(), columns=[f'feat_{i}' for i in range(X_test_processed.shape[1])])test_df['income'] = y_test.valuestest_df[protected_attribute] = X_test[protected_attribute].valuestrain_dataset = BinaryLabelDataset(favorable_label=1, unfavorable_label=0, df=train_df, label_names=['income'], protected_attribute_names=[protected_attribute])test_dataset = BinaryLabelDataset(favorable_label=1, unfavorable_label=0, df=test_df, label_names=['income'], protected_attribute_names=[protected_attribute])# Analyze data biasmetric = BinaryLabelDatasetMetric(train_dataset, privileged_groups=[{protected_attribute: 1}], unprivileged_groups=[{protected_attribute: 0}])print("Difference in mean outcomes between privileged and unprivileged groups:", metric.mean_difference())